warmuuh/libsass-maven-plugin/README.md

 Changelog:
 * next - upgraded libsass to 3.4.0
+  * added libsass:watch goal to watch and recompile include directory - *thansk to @lorenzodee*
 * 0.2.5  - added copySourceToOutput, changed default outputstyle to 'nested', upgraded libsass to 3.3.6
 * 0.2.4 - fixed bug with empty spaces in path
 * 0.2.3 - upgrade to libsass 3.3.4